andrew-ya/SmartCOM3/README.md

 #Production
 ##THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND
 ##Before production deployment TEST ALL FUNCTION YOU ARE USING
+#Contact
+Feel free for contact with me on moex@anton.red russian or english